figarocorso/figarocorso-slides/k9s/k9s.md

 🐶> control + w  # toggle wide mode
 ```

-Check the public IP column there 😜
+Check the public IP column there (any node public IP should work 😜)

 ## Let's open your favourite browser